charlie-labs/bun-lib-template/README.md

 ## Releasing & publishing

+This template includes an auto‑publish workflow, but it is **disabled in the template repository itself**.
+The workflow becomes active in repositories created from this template.

+Why: we gate the workflow with `if: ${{ !github.event.repository.is_template && secrets.NPM_TOKEN != '' }}` at the job level in `.github/workflows/release.yml` so the template never attempts to publish.

-This repo is set up to auto-publish to npm on merge to the default branch (currently `master`) via GitHub Actions.
+In downstream repos, it will auto‑publish to npm on merge to the default branch (currently `master`).
 You only need to bump the version and merge a PR.

 1. Create a branch and bump the version in `package.json` without creating a git tag: